alan-lisboa/dev-setup/scripts/net_basic_enterprise/README.md

 # .NET Stack (Visual Studio 2022 Enterprise)
 This script was created to attend the .net stack development for web and desktop applications.

 It will install the following softwares:

 - Chocolatey
 - .NET Framework 4.8 (DevPack)
+- .NET Framework 8
-- SQL Server 2022 (Developer)
+- SQL Server 2022 (Developer Edition)
 - SQL Server Management Studio
 - Azure Data Studio
 - Notepad++